 “We knew God was calling us to say yes, so we enrolled in sign-language courses and moved forward,” Amanda shared.
 “God has taught us that his ways are so much higher than ours.
 He’s bigger than all the hurdles and fees and medical appointments.
 He’s bigger than our doubts, and he can handle our questions.”

 Today, the Kick family is pursuing the adoption of a little girl from South Africa.
+You can help the them bring their child home by joining the Adoption Aid 20/20 Campaign.
 Not everyone is called to adopt, but everyone is called to do something.
-Will you help waiting children come home to loving families like the Kicks?